ToniA/nordpool-teslamateapi/README.md

    * A charge is scheduled only if, at the time of execution, the car is:
       * Plugged in
       * Scheduled to start charging, and not charging at the moment
+   * It's possible to define several charging amps and their respective efficiences.
+The automation will attempt to use the lower charging amps alternative, if it's cheaper

 This is implemented as a Node-RED flow, built on
    * TeslaMate